thedigitalgarage/laravel-ex/readme.md

 Next, run `oc status` to confirm that an updated deployment has been kicked off.

-For more information on environment variables impacting PHP behavior on OpenShift, see the [PHP 5.6 builder image](https://github.com/sclorg/s2i-php-container/tree/master/5.6#environment-variables).
+For more information on environment variables impacting PHP behavior on Digital Garage, see the [PHP 5.6 builder image](https://github.com/sclorg/s2i-php-container/tree/master/5.6#environment-variables).

 For more information on Laravel environment variables, see the [Laravel environment configuration documentation](https://laravel.com/docs/5.2/configuration#environment-configuration).

 ### Log Files ###
-Your application is configured to use the OpenShift log directory.
+Your application is configured to use the Digital Garage log directory.
 You can use the `oc logs` command to stream the latest log file entries from your running pod:

 ```
 $ oc get pods